Introduction to PostgreSQL Full Text Search

 4. Normalization

 Search dictionaries deal with natural language with the complexity of human language.
-Sometimes, meaning is similar to a different word, so we use normalization to avoid the complexity of a word that is different from the same word to one word.
+Sometimes, the meaning is similar to a different word, so we use normalization to avoid the complexity of a word that differs from the same Word to one.

 Example